-The PGY2 Cardiology Pharmacy Residency at Memorial Hermann-Texas Medical Center is a one-year post-graduate training program which is currently candidate status for accreditation by ASHP.
+The PGY2 Cardiology Pharmacy Residency at Memorial Hermann-Texas Medical Center is an ASHP-accredited one-year post-graduate residency program.

 The PGY2 Cardiology Pharmacy Residency is designed to:

-- Provide the resident with the necessary experiences to develop proficiency in the medication management of patients with all types of cardiovascular diseases
+- Provide residents with experiences to develop proficiency in the medication management of patients with all types of cardiovascular diseases

-- Enhance the resident's ability to participate in cardiopulmonary arrest and other emergency situations
+- Enhance the residents' abilities to respond to cardiopulmonary arrest and other emergency situations

-- Refine the skills needed by the resident to conduct quality clinical research in patients with cardiovascular diseases
+- Refine the skills needed of the resident to conduct quality clinical research in patients with cardiovascular diseases

-- Develop the resident's teaching and precepting skills
+- Provide opportunities for the resident to build teaching and precepting skills

-- Prepare the resident to become highly competitive candidates for a position as a cardiovascular clinical pharmacy specialist or clinical faculty member at a college of pharmacy
+- Facilitate the residents becoming competitive candidates upon graduation for a position as a cardiovascular clinical pharmacy specialist or clinical faculty member of a college of pharmacy

 About Our Program